If you are a regular here at Excel, then you may have seen some of our content about learning plans.

 Once completed, your L&D plan is your roadmap from where you find yourself, team, and business now, to where you desire to be at the conclusion of the timescale you have set out.

-It is our comprehensive guide, written to ensure that you have a learning plan that will deliver the success that you, your people, teams, and business crave!
+As a natural next step from this point, we highly recommend downloading our comprehensive playbook, written to ensure that you have a learning plan that will deliver the success that you, your people, teams, and business crave!

 Thanks,